 Mission Statement

-If you feel uncomfortable with our cash-pay rates and are presently without insurance, please reach out to us via the Chat Function and we can discuss ways to qualify you/your family for state-sponsored Medicaid insurance plans.
+If you feel uncomfortable with our cash-pay rates and are presently without insurance, please reach out to us via the Chat Function and we can discuss ways to qualify you/your family for state-sponsored Medicaid insurance plans as care and treatment comes first.

 Life Coaching Services are also offered at a $45 fee rate per hour to assist you/your family in time of need; however, please note that Life Coaching is not a Clinical Service and does not represent equal service to Counseling and Psychotherapy Services.